polterguy/micro/README.md

 sys42.utilities.execute-lambda-file:@MICRO/samples/ext.hl
 ```

-See the screenshot below, demonstrating how Google Chrome's Network inspector shows you 21KB.
+See the screenshot below, demonstrating how Google Chrome's Network inspector shows you ~30KB.

 ![alt screenshot](screenshots/screenshot-8.png)

 In the above page, we have multiple modal widgets, multiple tab widgets, and a fairly complex menu.
-Still it ticks in at 21KB.
-Simply displaying the Ajax menu example for most other Ajax libraries, will often download megabytes of JavaScript, HTML and CSS.
+Still it ticks in at ~30KB.
+Simply displaying
+the Ajax menu example for most other Ajax libraries, will often download megabytes of JavaScript, HTML and CSS.
+And even if you add a skin using
+the 'select skin' widget, the page still ticks in at less than 80KB in total.

 To see a video demonstrating some of its features, and the bandwidth consumption differences, you can
 check out [this YouTube video](https://www.youtube.com/watch?v=amVnm5uHB1sg).